exalted/mdwiki-seed/en/pages/remote.md

 you are exporting that environment variable **only** for that terminal instance.
 You have to run that everytime!

+Note: you have to do this both on the rover and the remote computer terminals!

+Use
+  * rostopic info /topic_name
+  * rosservice info /service_name

+in order to check the ip address of the topic/service.

 ## Links
 http://wiki.ros.org/ROS/NetworkSetup
 http://wiki.ros.org/Robots/TurtleBot/Network%20Setup